Updated April 25, 2022

 COVID-19 Vaccine Frequently Asked Questions

-Both the Moderna and Pfizer vaccines have been approved through the FDA’s Emergency Use Authorization (EUA) program.
+The Moderna, Pfizer, and Johnson & Johnson vaccines have been approved through the FDA’s Emergency Use Authorization (EUA) program.
 An EUA is granted during a public health emergency and is different than an FDA approval (licensure) of a vaccine.

 Read more about the FDA’s process here.

-Everyone 16 years and older can receive a COVID-19 vaccine beginning April 15.
+Everyone 12 years and older can receive a COVID-19 vaccine.

-Everyone 16 years and older can get a COVID-19 vaccine beginning April 15.
+Everyone 12 years and older can get a COVID-19 vaccine.

-North Valley Hospital in Tonasket, Three Rivers Hospital in Brewster, Family Health Centers in Twisp, Brewster, Tonasket and Mid-Valley hospital in Omak are all taking vaccine registrations for those eligible to receive the vaccine in the current phase.
+North Valley Hospital in Tonasket, Three Rivers Hospital in Brewster, Family Health Centers in Twisp, Brewster, Omak, Tonasket, Mid-Valley hospital in Omak, Confluence clinic in Omak — as well as pharmacies across the county — are all providing the COVID-19 vaccines.

 Many different pharmaceutical companies are working to develop a COVID-19 vaccine.
 Two companies, Pfizer-BioNTech and Moderna, were the first to successfully develop vaccines that have been proven to be safe for humans, and Johnson & Johnson was the third.
 The Food and Drug Administration (FDA), the agency who regulates the vaccine process to make sure it is safe, declared these vaccines safe and effective at preventing COVID-19 infection.
 They were given an Emergency Use Authorization (EUA) and are being used to immunize people across the country.